gopheracademy/gopheracademy-web/content/advent-2015/generate-free-tls-certs-with-lego.md

 - Is your domain a registered, public domain name?
 Let's Encrypt does not issue certificates for internal domain names or IP addresses.
 (Adding a domain to your hosts file doesn't count.)

 - Does your domain resolve to the machine you're running the client on?
-You must configure your domain name to point to the IP of the machine you're solving the challenge on.
+Except for the DNS challenge, you must configure your domain name to point to the IP of the machine you're solving the challenge on.

 - Are you behind a load balancer?
 SSL termination will break the tls-sni-01 challenge, and load balancing to a machine other than the one solving the challenge will break http-01.

 - Can you bind to ports 80 and 443?
 The http-01 and tls-sni-01 challenges _must_ be completed on those ports.
-You're welcome to forward them to a higher port that your client uses (that'd be the optional alternate port I mentioned earlier), but those challenges require those ports, period.
+You're welcome to forward them to a higher port that your client uses, but those challenges require these ports, period.

 - Are you on an IPv6-only network?
 Let's Encrypt's infrastructure only supports IPv4 at this time.
 Hopefully this changes soon.